List of lawsuits involving Tesla, Inc.: Autopilot 2 class-action lawsuit

 On April 19, 2017, Tesla owners filed a class-action lawsuit due to Tesla exaggerating the capabilities of its Autopilot 2 to consumers.
 The lawsuit claimed that "buyers of the affected vehicles have become beta testers of half-baked software that renders Tesla vehicles dangerous if engaged".
 Tesla attacked the lawsuit as a "disingenuous attempt to secure attorney's fees posing as a legitimate legal action".

 On May 19, 2018, Tesla reached an agreement to settle the class-action lawsuit.
 Under the agreement, class members, who paid to get the Autopilot upgrade between 2016 and 2017, will receive between US$20 and $280 in compensation.
 Tesla has agreed to place more than $5 million into a settlement fund, which will also cover attorney fees.
 The proposed settlement does not mention the safety allegations but focuses on the delay in making the promised features available to consumers.
 The agreement was approved in November 2018.

 Union busting attempts

 On April 19, 2017, Tesla factory workers filed unfair labor practice charges with the National Labor Relations Board, alleging that Tesla uses "illegal surveillance, coercion, intimidation and prevention of worker communications [...] in an effort to prevent or otherwise hinder unionization of the Fremont factory."

-According to CNBC, "the United Automobile Workers (UAW) union filed four separate charges with the National Labor Relations Board alleging that [Tesla] has illegally surveilled and coerced workers attempting to distribute information about the union drive."
+According to CNBC, "the United Auto Workers (UAW) union filed four separate charges with the National Labor Relations Board alleging that [Tesla] has illegally surveilled and coerced workers attempting to distribute information about the union drive."
 On February 10, 2017, three Tesla employees allegedly were passing out literature to initiate organizing union efforts.
 The literature pointed to working conditions, the company's confidentiality agreement and employee rights under the National Labor Relations Act.
 The UAW's charges allege that Tesla illegally told employees that they could not pass out any literature unless it was approved by the company.